BeardedSeal77/data-analysis-dashboard/02_Project/Milestone_2/Task_01/Task_01.md

 # Checking for Duplicates

-Duplicates can skew results and inflate sample sizes artificially.
+Duplicates can skew results and inflate sample sizes artificially..

 # Checking Numeric Correlations